3 Things to Do When God Asks You to Close a Door…

 Because of their abrupt nature, sudden calls can create a lot of anxiety.
 How do I know if what I’m sensing is a calling from God or just a lapse in sanity?
 What happens if my worst fears about the future come true?
 How can I explain this to others?

-If you think you might have received a sudden call, here are three things to consider:
+If you think you might have received a sudden call, here are 3 Things to Do When God Asks You to Close a Door…

 My friend didn’t take action on her first impression.
 She first prayed about it.
 She had a vibrant devotional life, so she prayed and asked God to give her additional insight and confirmation.